Club Exco: clustering brain extreme communities from multi-channel EEG data: Clustering multi-channel EEG seizure data

+In this section, we analyze neonatal EEG recordings, collated by \cite{stevenson2019dataset}, from infants admitted at the neonatal intensive care unit (NICU) of Helsinki University Hospital under the suspicion of experiencing seizures.
+The dataset includes about an hour of EEG recordings (at a sampling rate of 256 Hz), observed from the standard 10--20 system 19-channel EEG electrodes with a reference electrode at the midline, for each of 79 neonatal patients.
+Three expert clinicians independently annotated each subject's data, labeling neonates as having experienced a seizure or as ``seizure-free,'' meaning no seizures were observed during any monitored period in the NICU.
+Consensus among the experts resulted in the classification of 39 patients as having experienced ictal events and 22 patients as having no observed seizures.
+For the remaining 18 patients, no consensus was reached among the three experts.
+Throughout the remainder of this paper, we refer to the first two groups as ``seizure patients'' and ``non-seizure patients,'' respectively.

+To remove unwanted artifacts while ensuring the extreme behavior of the signals due to seizure remains unchanged, each recording underwent a data cleaning protocol.
+Specifically, we selected a subset channels that have minimum level of quality in all subjects, resulting in the exclusion of channels Fz and Cz in the analysis.
+Then, we applied a preprocessing technique, namely, the Early Stage Preprocessing (PREP) pipeline of \cite{bigdely2015prep}, to enhance the quality of the signals.
+Afterwards, we chose not to include data which exhibit suspiciously small values in the analysis.
+Considering only patients with a complete set of available clinical information, the pre-processed data we finally analyze involves 13 non-seizure patients and 17 seizure patients whose annotations were confirmed by all three specialists.

-The main interest in this study is to identify groups of EEG channels for which high amplitudes in the signals are much more likely to occur together (with potential lead-lag between channels), i.e., we want to estimate clusters of asymptotically dependent channels.
-We refer to these clusters as brain extreme communities.
-In this analysis, the main goals of the neuroscientists are: (1.) to identify channels sharing the same extreme community as T3, the SOZ; (2.) to study how community memberships evolve through the seizure process; and (3.) to catalog differences in the extreme communities of varying frequency bands.
-In addition, we are interested in verifying whether extreme communities (based on the tails of the probability distribution) differ from clustering procedures based on the entire probability distribution, such as the HCC by \cite{euanHCC}.
+In our data analysis, the main goals are: (1.) to identify channels sharing the same extreme community; (2.) to study how community memberships evolve during seizures; and (3.) to differentiate the brain connectivity patterns between patients suffering from seizures and those that are seizure-free.
+In addition, we are interested in verifying whether extreme communities (based on the tails of the probability distribution) differ from clustering procedures based on the entire probability distribution, such as the HCC by \cite{euanHCC}, in this context and whether this brings additional clinical insights.

-In a first analysis, the data are split into two distinct phases: pre-ictal (0--350 seconds) and ictal (350.01--500 seconds).
-We apply the Club Exco method separately for each phase to determine how seizure can alter brain extreme communities membership.